Filter Ferret

 Triangle desk (equal wings): Wall space = wing length on each wall.
 Diagonal front = wing length x 1.41.
 Room projection from corner = about 70% of wing length + 24-36 inches for a chair.
 Example: 28-inch triangle desk uses 28 inches of each wall.
 Projects about 20 inches from the corner.
 With chair: 44-56 inches total from corner into the room.
 Example: 32-inch triangle desk uses 32 inches of each wall.
 Projects about 23 inches from the corner.
 With chair: 47-59 inches total.
 The rule of thumb: Your room needs at least 5 feet of clear diagonal space from the corner for any triangle desk, and 6+ feet for larger models.

-Why this matters for small rooms: In an 8 x 10 foot bedroom, the corners aren't as open as they look.
-A bed against one wall, a dresser against another, and a closet door that swings open all compete with that 5-foot diagonal zone.
-Measure from the corner diagonally into the room and check what's in the way — the bed frame, the closet door arc, the walkway to the window.
+Why this matters for small rooms: In an 8 × 10 foot bedroom, corners aren't as open as they look.
+A bed against one wall, a dresser against another, a closet door that swings open — they all compete with that 5-foot diagonal zone.
+Measure from the corner diagonally and check what's in the way.
+The bed frame.
+The closet door arc.
+The walkway to the window.

-Triangle vs. L-shaped: True triangle (wedge) desks have a smaller diagonal footprint than L-shaped desks with the same wing length.
-A 28-inch triangle desk's front diagonal is about 40 inches wide.
-A 48-inch L-shaped desk's total footprint is 48 inches along each wall with two separate depth zones.
-For rooms under 10 x 10 feet, triangle desks almost always fit better.
+Triangle vs. L-shaped: Triangle desks have a smaller diagonal footprint than L-shaped desks with the same wing length.
+A 28-inch triangle desk's front diagonal is about 40 inches.
+A 48-inch L-shaped desk runs 48 inches along each wall with two separate depth zones.
+For rooms under 10 × 10 feet, triangle desks almost always fit better.

 ODK Triangle Corner Desk — Best Overall